revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Fossilization Process %}

-Given a phylogeny, in this case a phylogeny from the birth-death process, the fossilization process provides a distribution for the fossil sampling on the phylogenetic tree.
+Given a phylogeny, in this case a phylogeny from the birth-death process, the fossilization process provides a distribution for the fossil sampling on the phylogenetic tree {% cite Heath2014 %}.
 Much like speciation and extinction, fossil sampling is modeled Poisson process with rate parameter $\psi$.
 This means that each lineage has the same constant rate of producing a fossil.
 As a result, along a given lineage, the time between fossilization events is exponentially distributed with rate $\psi$.

 **Talk about how uncertainty in the fossil occurrence data is modeled!**

 One key assumption of the FBD model is that each fossil sample is taken to be a different taxonomic entity.
 However, if certain taxa persist thru time and fossilize particularly well then the same taxa may be sampled at different stratigraphic ages.
-In this case one might want to consider the fossilized birth-death range process in RevBayes to model the stratigraphic ranges of fossil occurrences.
+In this case one might want to consider the fossilized birth-death range process {% cite Stadlet2018 %} in RevBayes to model the stratigraphic ranges of fossil occurrences.

 {% subsection Morphological Trait Evolution Model %}